opencast/opencast/CONTRIBUTING.md

 When building Opencast, a set of unit tests is automatically run on the code.
 Passing these tests is a hard requirement.
 These (and a few more) tests are also run automatically on our CI system.
 Again, all tests need to pass.

-If the CI tests on your pull request fail and you are sure it is not your patch that did break it, please complain.
+If the CI tests on your pull request fail and you are sure it is not caused by your patch, please complain.
 Errors happen and committers can easily trigger a new build.
 But your patch will not be merged without these tests passing.

 Additionally, a reviewer will be assigned to your pull request to ensure that there are no further issues.
 Once everything is fine, the reviewer will merge the pull request.
+The assignment may take some time.
+This is normal, so do not be concerned.

 Checklist
 ---------

-- [ ] Jira ticket created
+- [ ] Jira ticket created (use ticket number in pull request and commit messages)
 - [ ] Pull request has a proper title and description
 - [ ] Appropriate documentation is included
 - [ ] Code passes automatic tests